mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/builder.md

 ## Builder Reset

-There are scenarios where you may want to reuse the [`Builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) without creating a new instance.
-This can be achieved by calling the [`Reset`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Reset) method on the builder instance as seen in the example below.
+There are scenarios where you may want to reuse the [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) without creating a new instance.
+This can be achieved by calling the [`Reset`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml#Dapper_SimpleSqlBuilder_Builder_Reset) method on the [`builder`](../../api-docs/netcore/Dapper.SimpleSqlBuilder.Builder.yml) instance as seen in the example below.

 ```csharp
 int id = 1;